SARS-CoV-2 and COVID-19 Prevention and Treatment Options

 This study, which published in November 2020 in the Annals of Internal Medicine, found that 1.8 percent of mask wearers ended up testing positive for SARS-CoV-2, compared to 2.1 percent of the controls.
 However, when they removed participants from the study who did not properly wear the masks, the results were identical – 1.8 percent – which suggests that mask-wearing did not alter outcomes.13

-The CDC also recommends the use of two masks to prevent the spread of SARS-CoV-2 virus.
-This recommendation was based on laboratory simulations studies conducted by the CDC, which reported that wearing a surgical mask underneath a cloth mask improved the fit and filtration.
-Study authors, however, reported;
+In February 2021, the CDC recommended the use of two masks to prevent the spread of SARS-CoV-2 virus.14 This recommendation was based on laboratory simulations studies conducted by the CDC, which reported that wearing a surgical mask underneath a cloth mask improved the fit and filtration.
+Study authors, however, reported:

-In early April 2021, the CDC issued new mask guidance stating that the fully vaccinated can gather with other fully vaccinated persons indoors, or with the unvaccinated from one other household, unless they live with someone with an increased risk for severe COVID-19.
-The fully vaccinated also do not need to stay away from others or get tested for COVID-19 after exposure to someone with COVID-19, unless they become symptomatic.
+On April 2, 2021, the CDC issued new mask guidance stating that the fully vaccinated can gather with other fully vaccinated persons indoors, or with the unvaccinated from one other household, unless they live with someone with an increased risk for severe COVID-19.
+The fully vaccinated also do not need to stay away from others or get tested for COVID-19 after exposure to someone with COVID-19, unless they become symptomatic.20

 Vitamin D and Severe COVID-19 Illness

-Individuals who are deficient in vitamin D are also at an increased risk of severe COVID-19 disease.20 21 In addition to strengthening teeth and bones, vitamin D supports nervous, brain and immune system health, lung and cardiovascular function and regulates insulin levels.
-Ensuring adequate vitamin D levels may prevent a person from developing serious COVID-19 illness.22 23 24 25
+Individuals who are deficient in vitamin D are also at an increased risk of severe COVID-19 disease.32 33 In addition to strengthening teeth and bones, vitamin D supports nervous, brain and immune system health, lung and cardiovascular function and regulates insulin levels.
+Ensuring adequate vitamin D levels may prevent a person from developing serious COVID-19 illness.34 35 36 37

 Additional Nutritional Information